-Dr. Monrad has received multiple awards and honors in recognition of her excellence in patient care and teaching.
-In 2011, she received the Special Recognition for Contributions to the Medical Student Teaching Program Award. and was the 2014 recipient of the Kaiser Permanente Excellence in Teaching Award (pre-clinical), the most prestigious teaching award given by the Medical School.
+Dr. Monrad has received multiple awards in recognition of her excellence in patient care and teaching.
+She was the 2014 recipient of the Kaiser Permanente Excellence in Teaching Award (pre-clinical), the most prestigious teaching award given by the Medical School.
 In 2015, she was inducted into the Department of Internal Medicine Clinical Excellence Society and the Medical School League of Educational Excellence.
 She also is a member of the Gold Humanism and Alpha Omega Alpha honor societies.